Perfect for people who hate being told what to do; experience Tokyo with less planning and more adventuring: the Tokyo Explorer Itinerary.

 From there you can gaze and and cross the in/famous Shibuya crossing along with the hundreds of others.
 This spot looks way better in the evening, so ideally save it for later or be sure to head back before you leave.

 For a typical sushi dinner, the Genki Sushi is right across and delivers up good-quality and cheapo-friendly sushi on a speedy conveyor belt.
+Alternatively, there is a standing sushi bar, Uogashi Nihon-Ichi, only a few minutes farther—offering high-quality and seasonal sushi dishes.
 There are countless restaurants nearby though, with izakaya, ramen and everything under the sun to choose from.
 It’s the perfect place to explore for dinner and drinks if you’re undecided, and even has themed cafes like the Alice in Wonderland cafe.

 Along the streets and alleys directly across the crossing, or under the bridge to your right, are plenty of bars and izakaya to explore.
 Some good places to start are Tasuichi, a cheap standing bar beyond the crossing, FightClub 428 or dj bar The Bridge, with 10th-floor views of the streets below from the small balcony.
 You can make friends drinking in the streets and there are of course karaoke joints left right and center, as well as some of the biggest clubs in Tokyo.
 Womb is 5 minutes away, along with Trump Room, Gas Panic and Club Asia.
 You can also make use of the free shuttle bus that runs to AgeHa (Tokyo’s biggest superclub) if you’re in need of something bigger.